-You can add, to each element of the masks effect a motion path and a fading in or out, and camera panning can also be used.
+You can add, to each element of the Dynamic mask effect a motion path and a fading in or out, and camera panning can also be used.
 Select the image that you have inserted into the mask field.
 In the Layout designer you can now create a simple motion path for this purpose.
-For information on how to do this, refer to the chapter "Introduction to motion paths" [98].
+For information on how to do this, refer to the chapter "Introduction to motion paths" [110].

-You have just created your first mask effect.
+You have just created your first Dynamic mask effect.
 You can look at the effect in the preview in the Layout designer.
 There are many more possibilities - in the next step you will learn about another of them.

-4. Superimposing various images
+4 Superimpose various images

-Under file / open / sample project you will find a finished project in which the mask effect has been used on an image object and on a text object.
-Select the example "dynamic mask".
+Under File / Open / Sample project you will find a finished project in which the Dynamic mask effect has been used on an Image object and on a Text object.
+Select the example "Dynamic mask".